garrandall/popular-music-data/tracks/gotta-go-solo-patti-labelle-ron-isley.md

  Breakdown
  If you ever loved me
  I love you baby, Ron I love you
- Oh, oh, ooh, how could you leave
+ Oh, oh, oh how could you leave
  That a right, I'm gonna tell you why
 You been Mr. Bigg
 You been Mr. Bigg too long